-These days, one of the most effective training challenges any business faces is ensuring they protect the integrity of their computer systems and the sensitive data contained in those systems.
+These days, one of the most effective training challenges for businesses is protecting the integrity of their computer systems.
+Additionally, safeguarding the sensitive data contained in those systems is crucial for maintaining security and trust.
 The data is stark:

-• The leading cost of cybercrime?
+- The leading cost of cybercrime?
 Human error.
-Employees making mistakes are believed to be responsible for up to 95% of all cybercrimes.
+Employees making mistakes are responsible for up to 95% of all cybercrimes.

-• The rate at which cybercrime is accelerating: An estimated 2,244 cybercrime occurs every day.
+- The rate at which cybercrime is accelerating: An estimated 2,244 cybercrimes occur every day.
 One cybercrime occurs every 38 seconds.

 Thankfully, organizations can protect their systems by training employees.
 Doing so can reduce the odds of making a massive business mistake that results in a cybercrime or data breach.